 There are lots of guidelines to keep in mind as far as colors, design complexity, location on the body, how to find a tattoo artist, etc.

-We'll leave those things to the experts (and the book we mentioned above).
+We'll leave those things to the experts.

 What we want to do is tell you about four cool types of Irish tattoo designs.